 Your lifestyle plays a huge role in how you deal with Hot Flushes.
 There are several ways through which one’s lifestyle defines how Hot Flushes affect an individual.
 Some of the ways include:

-• Opting to wear natural fibres in place of synthetic one’s.
+- Opting to wear natural fibers in place of synthetic one’s.

 1. Dressing in layers: